Updated October 2025.

-A TEFL Certificate or a TESOL certificate is a ESL credential obtained after completing a TEFL/TESOL certification course.
-The program name TEFL and TESOL are the same thing and the terms are used interchangeably.
-TEFL stands for “Teaching English as a Foreign Language” while TESOL stands for “Teaching English to Speakers of Other Languages”.
+A TEFL Certificate or a TESOL certificate is an ESL credential obtained after completing a TEFL/TESOL certification course.
+TEFL and TESOL are the same thing, and the terms are used interchangeably.

 Certification Course Methods